 What would training look like?
 Perhaps workers would be asked how they learn best and then be supported by the organization to get their work done.
 Maybe one-hour of compliance training on the LMS would disappear.
 Loose hierarchies, strong networks.

-What would your organization look like with loose hierarchies and strong networks?
+What would your organization look like with looser hierarchies and stronger networks?
 Probably a lot more human.